ClementineAccount/SimpleBreak/README.md

 Currently, `simpleBreak.py` looks for a file with the exact name of `settings.txt` in order to set simple settings.
 The second iteration of this script may allow different configuration files to be fed at command line.

 The script uses Windows 10 dependent libraries and so will only run on Windows 10 and possibly Windows 11.

+Note: [The `.idea` folder](https://rider-support.jetbrains.com/hc/en-us/articles/207097529-What-is-the-idea-folder-) in the repo is used for PyCharm development.

 # Startup Automation